StegSchreck/AWSreCalendar/README.md

 `--ical`: Export schedule to iCal file.

+`-q` / `--quiet`: Do not print session schedule to console output.
+This overrules the verbosity argument.

 `-v` / `--verbose`: Increase output verbosity.

 `-x` / `--show_browser`: Show the browser doing his work (this might help for debugging).